lidofinance/lido-improvement-proposals/LIPS/lip-17.md

 Any modification of the set (i.e., internal storage modification) is allowed only by [the general Lido DAO governance process](https://lido.fi/governance#regular-process), which is implemented on-chain through the Aragon voting from the initial deployment stage.
 However, it's still possible to assign a dedicated management entity for adding/removing relay items.

-The proposed `MEVBoostRelayWhitelist` contract is non-upgradable, and its immutable owner is intended to be initialized with the [Lido DAO Aragon Agent](https://etherscan.io/address/0x3e40D73EB977Dc6a537aF587D48316feE66E9C8c) address on mainnet upon the deployment phase.
+The proposed `MEVBoostRelayWhitelist` contract is non-upgradable, and its owner is intended to be initialized with the [Lido DAO Aragon Agent](https://etherscan.io/address/0x3e40D73EB977Dc6a537aF587D48316feE66E9C8c) address on mainnet upon the deployment phase.

 The dedicated management `manager` entity is initialized with a zero address and can be set later by the contract's owner to be able to add/remove relays.
 The possible candidate to bear such responsibilities without sacrificing governance security is [Easy Track](https://easytrack.lido.fi/) (in this case  [`EVMScriptExecutor (Easy Track)`](https://docs.lido.fi/deployed-contracts#easy-track) should be set as `manager`).